 - Fertility decline can only stall in a country where the fertility transition has already started.
 Countries which are pre-transitional are not counted as cases of stalling. - Since only those countries which are in mid-transition can experience a stall, fertility should have fallen 'quite a bit' or 'some way' before stalling. - Countries where fertility is already close to replacement level are also excluded from consideration.
-Just as it is important to distinguish countries which are countries which are at an early stage of transition from pretransitional countries, so it is important to distinguish countries which are at a late stage of transition from posttransitional countries.
+Just as it is important to distinguish countries at an early stage of transition from pre-transitional countries, so it is important to distinguish countries which are at a late stage of transition from post-transitional countries.